igorsterner/multilingual-sentence-segmentation/README.md

 ## Why?

 Sentence segmentation is an early step in many NLP pipelines.
-But segmnter vary in performance massively across (1) language and (2) domain (e.g. formal vs. social media text).
+But segmenters vary in performance massively across (1) language and (2) domain (e.g. formal vs. social media text).

 This is a multilingual model designed to sentence segment text of many different languages.
 It is not language or domain specific.
 This model is particularly good at segmenting poorly punctuated text, such as text from social media.